 Examples of 25X Retirement Success

-Many of the big-name personal finance bloggers who have famously retired early did so by using nothing more than good-ole frugality and the 4 Percent Rule.
+Many of the big-name personal finance bloggers who have famously retired early did so by using nothing more than spending less, saving more, and using the 4 Percent Rule.

 Here are a few examples.